-Except for the above, the majority of real estate under construction is already sold at market prices which in total are higher than construction cost.
+Some of the real estate under construction is already sold at market prices which in total are higher than construction cost.
 In the rare cases where the price of the sold unit was below the cost price, a respective provision has been built.
-Therefore the estimation uncertainty only relates to the unsold real estate under construction.
-In general the profit margins on these real estate projects are high and management currently does not expect any of these projects to be sold below cost.
+Therefore, the estimation uncertainty only relates to the unsold real estate under construction.
+In general, the profit margins on these real estate projects are high and management currently does not expect any of these projects to be sold below cost.